Comparisons

 What about analytics and knowing what worked?#

 Both tools report on your posts.
-Publer includes analytics across its networks as part of a broad feature set. posthell narrows in on the founder question, which is which post drove traffic and signups, not just which got likes.
+Publer includes analytics across its networks as part of a broad feature set. posthell narrows in on the question a small business owner actually asks, which is which post drove traffic and signups, rather than which got the most likes.

 In my experience the founder problem is deciding what to post next, and that needs one clear signal more than a wall of charts.
 A founder does not have time to read ten dashboards, so a single answer about what drove signups beats a stack of vanity metrics. posthell ties a post to what it drove so you can repeat what works, an idea I expand on in how to turn followers into signups.
 Publer will hand you more metrics overall. posthell tries to hand you the one that changes your next post.